 Two Factor Everything

 Speaking of two factor authentication, the best defense against password hacking, keyloggers, and malware is the use of two factor authentication.
-This system sends you a one-time code to one of your devices so be able to login.
-In the event an someone tries to make an unauthorized login to your account from afar, you will get a one-time code and they won’t be able to login.
+This system sends you a one-time code to one of your devices that you use to login.
+In the event that someone tries to make an unauthorized login to your account from afar, you will get a one-time code and they won’t be able to login.
 Whatever you do, never send that code to someone you don’t explicitly know and trust.
 Nobody should ask you for this code.

 When to Ask for Help